carlosjhr64/thesis/FULLMONTY.md

 ℕ{N,n,m}	# N, M, n, and m are are like 0,1,2,3,...
 M≡N-1	# It just simplifies notation later on.

+# Please be aware that there is no actual parser checking my work and that
+# I may inadvertently miswrite an expression.
 # How to read:

 uuu = ((uu)u)